 Finally, Superbetter is the brainchild of Jane McGonigal – world renowned gamification guru.
 After she suffered a concussion in 2009, the resulting symptoms left Jane feeling depressed and suicidal.
 While she recovered, she created Jane the Concussion-Slayer, a game designed to treat her condition (as well as keeping her occupied).
 Seeing the success of JtC-S, she renamed it ‘Superbetter’ and developed a gamified application to help people achieve goals and overcome obstacles.

-To find out how Growth Engineering are using gamification and game-based learning to change the online learning world, check out our Archives of Awesome to see our library of white papers, case studies and loads more!
+To find out how Growth Engineering are using gamification and game-based learning to change the online learning world, check out our Guide to Gamification!